rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/contributor-expectations.md

 ## Some fine print

-The Coding Guideline group is a Rust Foundation group and follows its policies, particular its [Code of Conduct](https://foundation.rust-lang.org/policies/code-of-conduct/).
+The Coding Guideline groups is a Rust Foundation group and follows its policies, particular its [Code of Conduct](https://foundation.rust-lang.org/policies/code-of-conduct/).